ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

    ```
    {: codeblock}

+When creating public and private uplinks, you may add and customize a {{site.data.keyword.vpc_short}} security group and its rules attached to the VLAN interface.
+Also, make sure to allow the required traffic in.
+{: note}

 ## Create NSX-T VLAN Backed Segments
 {: #vpc-bm-vmware-nsx-t-routing-create-t0}
 {: step}

+In the previous step, VLAN interfaces where created for the private and public uplinks using VLAN IDs `700` and `710`.
+These uplinks and {{site.data.keyword.vpc_short}} subnets will be used as transit networks, and for the T0 matching VLAN backed segments will be created in NSX-T. These VLAN backed segments will be used in the T0 external interface configurations.

 1. Create VLAN backed Segments for your NSX-T deployment for public and private transit networks.

-2. Use the VLAN IDs used earlier in this tutorial.
-Name your segments so that you can identify the public and private.
+2. Use the VLAN IDs used earlier in this tutorial, e.g. `700` for the public and `710` for the private.
+Name your segments so that you can identify the public and private, or refer to [naming recommendations in {{site.data.keyword.vpc_short}}](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t).

-For more information on creating Segments, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-316E5027-E588-455C-88AD-A7DA930A4F0B.html).
+For more information on creating NSX-T Segments, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-316E5027-E588-455C-88AD-A7DA930A4F0B.html).

+The VLAN IDs are only local to the hosts, they are not visible in {{site.data.keyword.vpc_short}}.
+{: note}

-## Create NSX-T Tier-0 Logical Router
+## Create NSX-T Tier-0 logical router
 {: #vpc-bm-vmware-nsx-t-routing-create-t0}
 {: step}

+In this step, you will create the Tier 0 logical router or gateway in the NSX-T edge cluster.
+As the name says, this logical router is a logical construct inside the edge cluster VMs and uses virtual routing and forwarding (VRF) technology to separate routing tables etc..

-1. Create NSX-T Tier 0 Logical Router in the created NSX-T edges cluster.
+1. Create NSX-T Tier 0 logical router in the created NSX-T edge cluster.
 2. Set high availability (HA) mode as active-standby.
-3. Create external interfaces using the IPs for each required uplink.
-Use the created VLAN backed Segments.
+3. Create external interfaces using the IPs created in the previous steps for each required uplink.
+Use the created VLAN backed segments as the `Connected To (Segment)`.

 For more information on creating Tier 0 logical router, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html).

+NSX-T has a strict URPF rule by default on the external uplinks.
+Make sure that your routing is symmetric, or Tier 0 logical routers may discard the packets arriving from a "wrong" interface.
+See more in [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-7B0CD287-C5EB-493C-A57F-EEA8782A741A.html){: external}.
+{: note}

+When creating public and private uplinks, a recommended best practice is to [enable NSX-T Edge Gateway firewall](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-A52E1A6F-F27D-41D9-9493-E3A75EC35481.html){: external} on the interfaces and create required rule set to secure your workloads properly.
+{: note}

-## Create NSX-T Tier-0 Logical Router
+## Create static routes in Tier-0 logical router
 {: #vpc-bm-vmware-nsx-t-routing-create-t0-routes}
 {: step}

-1. Configure static routes in your Tier-0 Logical Router.
+In this step, you will configure static routes in your Tier 0 logical router pointing to the {{site.data.keyword.vpc_short}} implicit router IP, which is the first IP address of the {{site.data.keyword.vpc_short}} subnet used for the specific NSX-T uplink.

-2. Create static routes for private networks using the private uplinks, and use the 1st IP of the private uplink subnet as the next hop.
-This is the {{site.data.keyword.vpc_short}} implicit router.
+1. Create default route `0.0.0.0/0` using the public uplinks.
+Use the 1st IP address of the private uplink subnet as the next hop, e.g. `192.168.0.1`.
+This is the {{site.data.keyword.vpc_short}} implicit router IP address.
-3. Create default route `0.0.0.0/0` using the public uplinks, and use the 1st IP of the private subnet as the next hop.
-The first IP of the subnet is owned by the {{site.data.keyword.vpc_short}} implicit router, and your {{site.data.keyword.vpc_short}} routes.
+2. Create static routes for your private networks, e.g. `192.168.0.0/16` and `10.0.0.0/8` using the private uplinks.
+These prefixes are for those networks that are reachable via the {{site.data.keyword.vpc_short}}, or Transit Gateway attached to the {{site.data.keyword.vpc_short}}.
+Use the 1st IP address of the private uplink subnet as the next hop, e.g. `192.168.0.9`.
+This is the {{site.data.keyword.vpc_short}} implicit router IP address.

 For more information on creating Tier 0 logical router, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html).

+NSX-T has a strict URPF rule by default on the external uplinks.
+Make sure that your routing is symmetric, or Tier 0 logical routers may discard the packets arriving from a "wrong" interface.
+{: note}

+When creating public and private uplinks, you may customize the security group.
+Also make sure to allow the required traffic in.
+{: note}

+When creating public and private uplinks, a recommended best practice is to enable NSX-T Edge Gateway firewall on the interfaces and create required rule set to secure your workloads properly.
+{: note}

 ## Create {{site.data.keyword.vpc_short}} routes
 {: #vpc-bm-vmware-nsx-t-routing-create-vpc-routes}
 {: step}

+In this step, you will configure static routes in your {{site.data.keyword.vpc_short}} for the subnets/prefixes

 1. Create {{site.data.keyword.vpc_short}} routes for your overlay networks.